Pharmaceutical terminology and definitions

-Control terminology and business jargon with Qsauri dictionary and thesaurus for drug regulatory affairs
+Control pharmaceutical terminology and definitions with Qsauri dictionary and thesaurus for pharmaceuticals

 Regulatory affairs professionals are involved in all aspects of pharmaceutical development.
 Understanding and aligning the business jargon used in regulatory procedures, guidelines and communications can be challenging.

-Qsauri, our free online dictionairy and thesaurus, covers more than 3300 terms and 4000 relationships across terms.
-The majority of the concepts are derived from global and regional terms, using reference sources such as ICH, EMA, FDA and Eudralex.
+Pharmaceutical terminology and definitions are provided by Qsauri, our free online dictionary and thesaurus.
+Qsauri covers more than 3300 terms and 4000 relationships.
+The majority of the concepts are derived from global and regional guidelines, using reference sources such as ICH, EMA, FDA and Eudralex.
 Relationships are build either based on the definitions set by the reference sources or based on Qdossier’s own interpretation.

-The scope of Qsauri is dynamic and subjects covered include Regulatory Information Management, CMS, Pharmacovigilance, Clinical and Nonclinical Research, GxP, Document / and Records Management and Electronic Submissions.
+The scope of Qsauri is dynamic and covers subjects in the domains of Regulatory Information Management, CMS, Pharmacovigilance, Clinical and Nonclinical Research, GxP, Document / and Records Management and Electronic Submissions.

 Why keep a thesaurus?